zhangyoung93/MyRepo/README.md

 # MyRepo
-This is a repo for me to learn more about programming.
+It's a repo for me to learn more about programming.